MIT Blackjack Team: Capitalization and growth (1980–1989)

-Team history 1980–1990

 The MIT Blackjack Team continued to play throughout the 1980s, growing to as many as 35 players in 1984 with a capitalization of as much as $350,000.
 Having played and run successful teams since 1977, Kaplan reached a point in late 1984 where he could not show his face in any casino without being followed by the casino personnel in search of his team members.
-As a consequence he decided to fall back on his growing real estate investment and development company, his "day job" since 1980, and stopped managing the team.
+As a result he decided to fall back on his growing real estate investment and development company, his "day job" since 1980, and stopped managing the team.
 He continued for another year or so as an occasional player and investor in the team, now being run by Massar, Chang and Bill Rubin, a player who joined the team in 1984.

 The MIT Blackjack Team ran at least 22 partnerships in the time period from late 1979 through 1989.
-At least 70 people played on the team in some capacity (either as counters, Big Players, or in various supporting roles) over that time span.
+At least 70 people played on the team in some capacity (either as counters, big players, or in various supporting roles) over that time span.
 Every partnership was profitable during this time period, after paying all expenses as well as the players' and managers' share of the winnings, with returns to investors ranging from 4%/year to over 300%/year.